ENG517/Procedure/Chowdhurynn/p-V_2_kardiacpp-setup-users-profile.md

 ## About ECG App Profile

-Your Kardia app profile stores your medical information and helps provide accurate heart rhythm analysis.
-The profile connects your ECG readings with your health history and enables communication with your healthcare team.
+Your Kardia app profile securely stores your medical information, which is critical for accurate heart rhythm analysis.
+This profile links your ECG readings with your personal health history, enabling effective communication with your healthcare team and ensuring your monitoring is personalized.

 ## Prerequisites